mle2718/Lee-BLAST/README.md

 # FY 2018
-Not there yet.
+This has been uploaded and tested as functional.
+Right now, I have only tested:
+1. cod_haddock_2017_calibrator.do

 ## notes about FY 2018

+Looks like there are a few different versions of some files
+1. simulation_v41a
+1. simulation_v41_stop_fishing.do
+1. simulation_v41_stop_haddock.do
+1. simulation_v41a_always_on

+And different recreational effort helpers -- these correspond to FYs or perhaps adjusting waves

 ## Not tested
 post-sim files.

 # FY 2019
 This has been uploaded and tested as functional.
-Right now, I have only tested the *cod_haddock_2018_calibrator_T.do* file.
-The *T* indicates I'm testing it.
-The purpose of this file is to find the *num_trips* so the model outcomes match to the FY 2015 outcomes.
-I usually calibrate on trips-per-wave.
+Right now, I have only tested:
+1. cod_haddock_2018_calibrator_T.do
+1. cod_haddock_2019_alt_cmte.do
+1. cod_haddock_2018_recalibrate.do
+1. cod_haddock_2019_option1.do

 The code runs, but we should verify that it matches my previous calibration results.